Submit a film : Rules & Regulations 2017

 - The Palme d'Or - Short Film.

-Feature films to be submitted for the Official Selection must be entered by March 11th, 2013.
+Feature films to be submitted for the Official Selection must be entered by March 10th, 2017.
+The registration deadline for short films is March 1st, 2017.

-Feature films submitted for selection must reach the Festival by March 14th, 2013.
+Feature films submitted for selection must reach the Festival Office by March 14th, 2017.

-Short films must be received no later than March 7th, 2013.
+Short films must be uploaded no later than March 1st, 2017.

 Complete documentation for each selected film is to be made available to the Film Department when required.